 - [Calculus 1 proficiency, equivalent of completing MA 123]

-Group B: Technical Preparation (take 2 of 3)
+Group B: Technical Preparation (take at least 2 of 3)

 - CS 132 Geometrical Algorithms